 The Earlier You Take Action, the More Hope there Is for Your Marriage

-Even if you still have friendly contact with your spouse and your spouse is not committed to someone else, there is little hope for your marriage unless you have some necessary characteristics.
+Even if you still have friendly contact with your spouse and your spouse is not committed to someone else, you must have more than the desire to reconcile.
+You must have the ability to reconcile.

 The more of these questions you can answer “yes” to, the greater the hope for your marriage.
 A “no” response to even one of them may negate any chances you have for saving your marriage:

-- Are you willing to give up your current ineffective methods of trying to improve your relationship and admit that they are not working?
+- Are you willing to give up your current ineffective methods (needy behaviors) that damage, rather than build, your relationship?

 - Are you willing to look at whether your actions or inaction are preventing your relationship from moving ahead?